Danizinh/Danizinh/README.md

 #  (❁´◡`❁) Print("Welcome beautiful People") 🦁

-My name is Daniela
+My name is Daniela, I'm 23 years old, i'm developer, this it is me
- I'm 22 years old
-this is little of my knowledge
-WELCOME all meet one of the best parts of me
+WELCOME meet one of the best parts of me

 ```python